What is HL7 and what is its relation to FHIR®?

 This means that if John White had to be transferred to another hospital his medical record would not be successfully sent to or processed by the new hospital.
 Similarly, for John to pay the other hospital using his insurance provider would be nearly impossible because of the transfer.

 If each of these systems used by the hospitals was or became compatible with FHIR® would be able to use the above-mentioned resources.
-As a result, they would be able to properly communicate and share the needed information about patients and cases between each of the institutions.
+As a result, they would be able to properly communicate and share data about patients and cases between each of the institutions.

 REST API

 Imagine all health records, documents, medication prescriptions, and checkup schedules stored under a single roof.
-This mechanism ensures that if a medical expert or a doctor is in need of information they are able to get access to it immediately.
+This mechanism ensures that if a medical expert or a doctor requires information they can get access to it immediately.

 It ensures that they get all the data that they need and filters out unnecessary information depending on the doctor’s request.
 There is also the possibility for this request to be denied if the doctor does not have the right to access certain sensible information (e.g. personal patient records).